-These easy to make Peanut Butter Balls are made with homemade peanut butter, vegan, and incredibly fast to make.
+These easy-to-make Peanut Butter Balls are made with homemade peanut butter, vegan, and incredibly fast to make.
 The perfect bite of peanut butter chocolate delicousness!

-- 1 cup 100% natural peanut butter
+- 1 cup peanut butter

-- 3.5-4 tablespoons pure maple syrup to taste
+- 3 tablespoons pure maple syrup to taste

-- 2-3 tablespoons coconut flour
+- 3 tablespoons coconut flour

-- fine grain sea salt to taste
+- pinch fine grain salt

 - 6 tablespoons gluten-free rice crisp cereal

-- 1/2 tablespoon coconut oil
+- 2 teaspoons coconut oil

-- Shape into small balls (I made about 18).
+- Shape into about 18 small balls.